gsai29/Stock-Market-Prediction-and-Sentiment-Analysis-Web-App/README.md

-# Stock Market Prediction and Sentiment Analysis Web App
+# Stock Market Prediction and Sentiment Analysis Web App.

 This repository contains a full-stack application designed to predict stock market trends and analyze sentiment from financial news.
 It integrates various technologies including Flask, React, MongoDB, and machine learning algorithms.